-This product should be stored at 2-8°C and is suitable for use until expiry date when stored at this temperature.
+The product should be stored at 2-8°C and is suitable for use until expiry date when stored at that temperature.
+Do not freeze.
 Do not use the product after expiration date unless dating extension information is provided by Novodiax.
-If reagents are stored under any conditions other than those specified in the package insert, they must be verified by the user.
+If the reagent is stored under any conditions other than those specified in the package insert, they must be verified by the user.